-☐ Area-wide Benefit Activities: The proposed project or activity meets the needs of low/moderate income [LMI] persons residing in an area where at least 51% of those residents have incomes within 80% of the Area Median Income.
+Area-wide Benefit Activities: The proposed project or activity meets the needs of low/moderate income [LMI] persons residing in an area where at least 51% of those residents have incomes within 80% of the Area Median Income.
 The benefits of this activity are available to all persons regardless of income.

-A CDBG-assisted project will meet the national objective of benefit to low- and moderateincome persons if its benefits extend generally to all of the residents of the area where the project is located (the "service area"), AND 51% or more of those residents are low- and moderate-income persons.
-The service area must be primarily residential.
-The application must clearly document and explain how this requirement will be met.
-If you are submitting an application where the National Objective will be met through the "area-wide benefit" provision, you are advised to discuss this in advance with the CEDA staff.
+A CDBG-assisted project will meet the National Objective of benefit to low- and moderate-income persons if its benefits extend generally to all of residents of an area where the project is located (the "service area"), AND if 51% or more of those residents are LMI.
+The application must clearly document how this requirement will be met.
+If you are submitting a request where the National Objective will be met through the "area-wide benefit" provision, you are advised to discuss this in advance with the CEDA staff.

-If you checked the box for "Area-Wide Benefit" please answer the following questions:
+If you checked the box for "Area-Wide Benefit," answer the following questions:

 - 1. Explain the methodology for establishing geographical boundaries of the service area and the percentage of low- and moderate-income persons. - 2.
-Applicants must furnish a parcel map of the service area, showing the Census Block Groups and the corresponding LMI (low- and moderate-income) statistics. - □ Limited Clientele Activities: The proposed project benefits a specific group of people (rather than all residents in a particular area), where at least 51% of those served are documented or presumed to be low/moderate income persons.
-(Examples include public services for the homeless, "Meals on Wheels" for the elderly, or job training for the low-and moderate-income individuals.)
+Applicants must furnish a parcel map of the service area, showing the Census Block Groups and the corresponding LMI (low- and moderate-income) statistics. - Limited Clientele Activities: The proposed project benefits a specific group of people (rather than all residents in a particular area), where at least 51% of those served are documented or presumed to be low/moderate income persons.
+(Examples include services for the homeless, "Meals on Wheels" for the elderly, or job training for LMI individuals.)